 Other business that came before the Upsala City Council Monday included:

-The next regularly scheduled meeting of the Upsala City Council will be Monday, Feb.
-4, at 7 p.m. at City Hall.
+The next Upsala City Council meeting will be Monday, April 7, at 7 p.m. at City Hall.